deanturpin/dft/readme.md

 A Fourier transform implementation using no third-party libraries.
 Written to analyse the spectral response of my digeridoo.
 Listen to the [audio](recording.wav).

-- Read WAV
-- Spectral analysis for whole sample
-- Generate gnuplot of spectrum
-- Animation of sample

 # Samples
 ![](samples.svg)